 Employee Benefits - Leave and Holidays

-Summary: Establishes policies and procedures governing the Catastrophic Leave Bank Program for Extension employees.
+Summary: Establishes policies and procedures governing the Catastrophic Leave Bank Program for Cooperative Extension Service employees.

-- Catastrophic Illness means a medical condition of an employee, or a qualifying family member, i.e., spouse or parent of the employee, or a child of the employee claimed as a dependent under the Arkansas Income Tax Act of 1929, as certified by a physician (or other individual as provided in Ark.
-Code Annotated 21-4-201 et seq.) which requires an employee's absence from duty for a prolonged period of time or intermittent period of time and which, except for the catastrophic leave program, would result in a substantial loss of income to the employee because of the exhaustion of all earned sick, annual, holiday, and compensatory leave time.
+- Catastrophic Leave for Illness or Injury means a medical condition of an employee, or a qualifying family member, i.e., spouse or parent of the employee, or a child of the employee claimed as a dependent under the Arkansas Income Tax Act of 1929, as certified by a physician which requires an employee's absence from duty for a prolonged period of time or intermittent period of time and which, except for the catastrophic leave program, would result in a substantial loss of income to the employee because of the exhaustion of all earned sick, annual, holiday, and compensatory leave time.